-The United Nations’ Universal Periodic Review and PMCS' joint submission
+The United Nations’ Universal Periodic Review and Summary of the PMCS' UPR joint submission

 What is the Universal Periodic Review?

 The Universal Periodic Review (‘UPR’) is a process which examines human rights in the 193 countries which are members of the United Nations (known as ‘Member States’).
-All 193 Member States are reviewed during the UPR, which operates on a 4 - 4.5 year cycle.
-All nations were reviewed during both the first and second cycles.
-The third cycle is currently underway.
+All 193 Member States are reviewed during the UPR, which operates on a 4 to 4.5-year cycle.
+All nations were reviewed during the first, second and third cycles.
+Australia was recently reviewed as part of the fourth cycle.
 The purpose of the UPR is to improve and protect human rights in all countries through the ongoing process, and ‘address violations’.1

 Who reviews each State?